 Durga Puja and other festivals:

-Without a doubt, Durga Puja (a Hindu festival of worshipping goddess Durga) is the most popular festival in Kolkata.
+Kolkata is very much a cosmopolitan city.
+This reflects in the various festivals it celebrates through the year.
+However, without a doubt, Durga Puja (a Hindu festival of worshipping goddess Durga) is the most popular festival in Kolkata.
 You need to be there to witness what it means to the Bengalis.
 All of Kolkata comes to life as if they were waiting for the festival every day of the year!

-Gorgeous puja pandals, age old rituals, people in colourful dresses, women in their traditional white-red sarees, music & dance events and special food make the 10 day long celebrations larger than life.
+Gorgeous puja pandals, age old rituals, people in colourful dresses, women in their traditional white-red sarees, music & dance events and special food make the 10-day long celebrations larger than life.
 The tradition of Durga Puja is so rich that it now enjoys the status of UNESCO World heritage site (Intangible Cultural Heritage).

 Dance, music, theater and films:

 Even though I’m not a Bengali, during my entire childhood, I would wake up to Rabindra sangeet on the radio.
-My father was a big time fan of the popular song genre.
+My father was a big-time fan of the popular song genre.
 Rabindra Sadan remains the center of cultural activities in Kolkata.

 Among the classical musicians, Pundit Ravi Shankar and Anand Shankar are household names.
 In the category of film songs, from Kishore Kumar to Arijit Singh, iconic singers from Kolkata have romanced India for long.